auco-web/aucocenter.org.dev/pages/Program-Vietnamese-Language.md

 ### Target Audience

-The Weekend Vietnamese Program serves children from 5 to 12, exception may be granted to those up to 15, case by case.
+The Weekend Vietnamese Program serves children from 5 to 17.

 ### Level Classification

 The Weekend Vietnamese Program teaches the Vietnamese language and cultural traditions.
 Classes are on Saturday, approximately 3 and a half-hour each.
-Program for each grade level meets about 40 times/year with 2 semesters and normally follows the schedule of SF public schools.
+Program for each grade level meets about 36 times in a year with 2 semesters and normally follows the schedule of SF public schools.

 <div>
 The program teaches Vietnamese language for two levels: Basic and Intermediate, and Kindergarten for 5 year-old kids only.
 <ul>
 <li><u>Basic</u>: learn how to read Vietnamese using "spelling" method, learn to speak in Vietnamese</li>
-<li><u>Intermediate</u>: reading comprehension, improving speaking, and writing.</li>
+<li><u>Intermediate</u>: reading comprehension, improving speaking skills, and writing literacy.</li>
 </ul>
 </div>

-To attain Basic level, a student must successfully complete Grade Level 1, 2, and 3.
-To attain Intermediate level, students must successfully complete Grade Levels 4, 5, and 6.
+To attain Basic level, a student must successfully complete Grade Level 1, 2, 3 and 4.
+To attain Intermediate level, students must successfully complete Grade Levels 5 and 6.
 Kindergarten is for 5 year-old kids only.

 ### Goals of Class Levels